Roraima: Geography

 Roraima is a state in the North Region of Brazil, being the northernmost state in the Federative Republic of Brazil.
 It has 1,922 kilometres of border with South American countries.
-It is bordered by the state of Pará to the southeast, Amazonas to the south and west, Venezuela to the north and northwest, and Guyana to the east.
+It is bordered by the state of Pará to the southeast for 107 km, Amazonas to the south and west for about 1,200 km partly across the Jufari, Jauaperi and Alalau rivers, Venezuela to the north and northwest for 1,403 km across the Serra Parima and north across the Serra Pacaraima, and Guyana to the east for 964 km.
 Roraima covers an area of approximately 223644.527 km2, slightly larger than Belarus, being the fourteenth largest Brazilian state by area.

 Approximately 104,018 km2 of the state is composed of indigenous areas, representing almost half of the state's territory (46.37%).
 The area of environmental preservation in the state, under the responsibility of the Chico Mendes Institute for Biodiversity Conservation (ICMBio), is also extensive, with 18,879 km2, 8.42% of Roraima's area.
 For this reason, Roraima is the Brazilian state with the second-highest percentage of territory formed by protected areas, behind only the state of Amapá.